 Rely on your staff to help find solutions to workplace safety issues.
-Consider assembling a five or six-person “Safety Task Force” whose job it is to review the company’s safety manual, plus the building, property and internal protocols which are focused on keeping offices, clients, and employees safe.
+Consider assembling a five or six-person “Safety Task Force” whose job is to review the company’s safety manual, plus the building, property, and internal protocols that are focused on keeping offices, clients, and employees safe.
 When you ask your employees directly what they feel could lead to certain problems, it can help open your eyes to problems you were blind to.

 On a regular basis, issue a safety survey and cover everything — how employees feel about management’s commitment to safety, the effectiveness of safety training, and if it’s easy to report concerns.
 These insights should provide employers with insights into what procedures need improvement and areas of concern.